benjaminheath238/Neutron/README.md

 # Neutron
-Neutron is a library written in Java containing functionality such as config file parsing.
+Neutron is a library written in Java that contains common functionality such as config file parsing.